C4AI/Pira/README.md

 }
 ```

-If you use our dataset, please get in contact with us, so we can reference it here.
+In case you cite our work, please contact us: we will be very happy of referencing it here.

 # License
 *Pirá* dataset is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).